-Although the trail officially begins in Plym Park, a good place to begin your journey is at Riverfront Park in downtown Niles where you will find ample parking, and public restrooms at Wonderland Cinema.
+Although the trail officially begins in Plym Park, a good place to begin your journey is at Riverfront Park in downtown Niles.
+Public restrooms are available at Wonderland Cinema.
 The Michigan segment of the trail system is 6 miles long from Plym Park to Stateline Road.
 Between Fort Street and Brandywine Creek Nature Preserve there is a 0.6-mile void in the trail.
 Ride south on 3rd Street to make the connection.
-Trail officials hope to complete this section of trail in the summer of 2016.
+Niles Township hopes to begin construction on this section of trail in 2017.
 The 3.3-mile section from Brandywine Creek Nature Preserve to the state border was completed in the summer of 2014.
-The new smooth pavement makes for a pleasant and easy ride.
+The smooth new pavement makes for a pleasant and easy ride.
 The staging area at Stateline Road is adjacent to historic Kubiak's Tavern.

-Indiana trail officials hope to complete the connecting trail to South Bend (on the same abandoned rail bed) within the next three years.
-In the meantime, you can connect to the South Bend Riverside Trail on Darden Road or the Lasalle Big Blue Stem Trail at Cleveland Road by riding south on Kenilworth Road.
+Indiana trail officials hope to complete the connecting trail to South Bend (on the same abandoned rail bed) within the next two years.
+In the meantime, you can connect to the South Bend Riverside Trail or Lasalle Big Blue Stem Trail at Darden Road by riding south on Kenilworth Road.
 The entire South Bend and Mishawaka trail system currently consists of over 35 miles of paved multi-use paths and dedicated bike lines.
 Its a fun way to spend a day exploring a land called Michiana.